Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 \emph{The ``equipoise'' concept \changes{and the ethical grounds for randomizing patients} }

-Equipoise is \changes{traditionally defined as} a state of uncertainty of the individual investigator regarding the relative merits of two or more interventions for some population of patients.
-Such uncertainty justifies randomizing patients to treatments as this does not imply knowingly disadvantaging patients by doing so.
-This concept was considered too narrow and therefore extended to allow for randomizing patients when there is ``{honest, professional disagreement among expert clinicians}'' about the relative clinical merits of some interventions for a particular patient population~\citep{Freedman1987}.
-This broader definition of equipoise is known as `clinical equipoise' while the first one is known as `theoretical equipoise'.
+Equipoise is \changes{typically defined as} a state of uncertainty of the individual investigator regarding the relative merits of interventions for a population of patients.
+Such uncertainty justifies randomizing patients to treatments as this does not imply knowingly disadvantaging patients.
+This \secondround{concept may} extend to \secondround{include} ``{honest, professional disagreement among expert clinicians}'' about the relative merits of interventions ~\citep{Freedman1987}.
+This broader definition is known as ‘clinical equipoise’ while the \secondround{former} is ‘theoretical equipoise’.

-\changes{An argument against the use of RAR has been that it violates the principle of equipoise on which clinical trials (or medical research more generally) is based upon~\citet{Laage2017}.} Changing the randomization probabilities in light of patients' responses \changes{may be} viewed as \changes{breaking} equipoise, because the updated allocation weights reflect the relative performance of the interventions in question.
-Once the randomization weights become unbalanced, the study has a preferred treatment and allocating participants to treatments regarded as inferior \changes{could be considered} unethical, as it violates the concern for welfare.
-However, this argument that RAR is \emph{unethical} because it breaks equipoise is based on two assumptions: 1) randomization ratios reflect a single agent's beliefs about the relative merits of the interventions being tested in a study; and 2) equipoise is a state of belief in which the relevant probabilities are assumed to be equally balanced.
-Neither of these two assumptions are consistent with the definition of `clinical equipoise' as the clinical community is certainly composed of more than one agent and an honest disagreement among them will not necessarily take a 50\%-50\% split of opinions. \\[-12pt]
+\changes{An argument against the use of RAR is that it violates the principle of equipoise on which clinical trials is based upon~\citep{Laage2017}.} Changing the randomization probabilities in light of patients' responses \changes{may be} viewed as \changes{breaking} equipoise, because the updated allocation weights reflect the relative performance of the interventions in question.
+Once the randomization weights become unbalanced, the study has a preferred treatment and allocating participants to treatments regarded as inferior \changes{could be considered} unethical.
+However, this argument that RAR is \emph{unethical} because it breaks equipoise is based on two assumptions: 1) randomization ratios reflect a single agent's beliefs about the relative merits of the interventions being tested; and 2) equipoise is a state of belief in which the relevant probabilities are assumed to be equally balanced.
+Neither of these two assumptions are consistent with the definition of `clinical equipoise' as the clinical community is \secondround{multi-}agent and disagreement among these agents will not necessarily correspond to a 50\%-50\% split of opinions. \\

 \emph{Patient horizon (individual and collective ethics)}